Repoformer: Selective Retrieval for Repository-Level Code Completion: Introduction

 Despite their encouraging performance, existing RAG-based approaches largely ignore to address a critical question:

-Our findings suggest that the answer is predominantly negative, primarily for two reasons.
-First, the benefit from retrieval is often sparse.
-On various code completion tasks, we discover that up to 80\% of retrievals made by a standard RAG method do not enhance the performance of strong code LMs such as StarCoder \citep{li2023starcoder}, with many degrading performances by introducing irrelevant information (\cref{80-20-rule}).
-Second, always retrieving introduces notable inefficiencies.
-The size of retrieval index grows linearly with the number of lines in the repository.
-For moderately sized repositories, sparse retrieval is already as time consuming as completion with a 3B LM (\cref{results-latency} and \ref{section-analysis}).
-This inefficiency is more pronounced with dense retrieval, enterprise-scale repositories, and iterative retrieval methods \citep{zhang2023repocoder}.
-Hence, there is a critical need to reevaluate the``invariable retrieval" assumption.
-Such reevaluation is not only pivotal for enhancing code completion but also offers valuable insights for a broad range of similar applications that use domain-specific structured retrieval.
+Our findings suggest that the answer is predominantly negative.
+First, in various code completion tasks, we discover that up to 80\% of the retrievals performed by a standard RAG method \textit{do not enhance the performance} of common code LMs such as CodeGen \citep{Nijkamp2022CodeGenAO} and StarCoder \citep{li2023starcoder}, and many degrade the performance by introducing irrelevant information (\cref{80-20-rule}).
+Second, always retrieving introduces notable \textit{inefficiencies}.
+For moderately sized repositories, sparse retrieval is already as time consuming as code completion with a 3B code LM (\cref{results-latency} and \cref{section-analysis}).
+This inefficiency is more pronounced with dense retrieval, enterprise-scale repositories, and iterative RAG methods such as \citet{zhang2023repocoder}.

-To tackle these challenges, we propose a novel repository-level code completion framework underpinned by a \textit{selective retrieval} mechanism: the system uses a policy to proactively abstain from unnecessary or potentially detrimental retrievals (\cref{main-framework} (a)).
+In this paper, we challenge the assumption of always retrieving by proposing a novel repository-level code completion framework underpinned by a \textit{selective retrieval} mechanism: the system proactively abstains from performing unnecessary or potentially detrimental retrievals (\cref{main-framework} (a)).
 At the core of our framework is \textsc{Repoformer}, an intelligent code LM fine-tuned for \textit{robust code completion with self-triggered retrieval augmentation}. \textsc{Repoformer} reflects three core principles: